Mexico City Travel Guides

 Planning your Mexico City trip

-When to go: March to May and September to November are ideal—warm, dry, and manageable.
-June to September is rainy but lush.
-December is festive but crowded.
-January-February is cool and dry.
+March to May and September to November are ideal — warm, dry, and manageable.
+June to September is rainy but lush (afternoon thunderstorms that clear within an hour).
+December is festive but crowded around the holidays.
+January and February are cool and dry, with fewer tourists.

-Getting there: Mexico City International Airport (MEX) is well-connected globally.
+Mexico City International Airport (MEX) is well-connected globally.
+From the airport, the ride to Roma Norte or Condesa takes 30-50 minutes depending on traffic.
 Airport-to-hotel transfers are straightforward and included in most itineraries.

-Getting around: The city is vast—walking neighborhoods like Roma and Coyoacán is essential, but you'll need transport between districts.
-Bikes, Ubers, and guided group transportation are all options depending on your comfort.
+The city is vast — walking neighbourhoods like Roma and Coyoacán is essential, but you'll need transport between districts.
+The Metro is efficient and costs 5 pesos (under $0.30).
+Ride-hailing apps, bikes, and guided group transportation all work depending on your comfort level and distance.

-Where to stay: Stay in a neighborhood, not a hotel zone.
-Roma Norte and Condesa are walkable and energetic.
-Coyoacán is bohemian and slower.
+Stay in a neighbourhood, not a hotel zone.
+Roma Norte and Condesa are walkable and energetic — most first-time visitors start here.
+Coyoacán is bohemian and slower, best if you want a village feel.
 Polanco is luxury and dining-focused.
-Centro Histórico puts you near the Zócalo but is less residential.
+Centro Histórico puts you near the Zócalo but is louder and less residential.

-Language: Spanish is spoken; English is less common outside tourist areas.
+Spanish is the default; English is less common outside tourist areas and upscale restaurants.
+Basic Spanish goes a long way in mercados and taxis.
 Your guides speak both and will navigate language with you.

-Budget: Street tacos cost under $1.
+Street tacos cost under $1.
 Mid-range restaurants run $8-15.
 Fine dining in Polanco reaches $30-50+.
 Museums are affordable (typically $3-8).
-Many experiences can be done on a modest budget if you eat where locals eat.
+You can do Mexico City well on a modest budget if you eat where locals eat.

 Frequently asked questions about Mexico City